Photographing the Sadr Star in Cygnus

 With the almost first-quarter moon setting tonight around midnight, and clear, cool skies in the forecast for the Niagara region, it looks like I am set for round 2 tonight.
 Tomorrow night looks clear as well, will this be the weekend of the Sadr Star?
 That might be the nerdiest thing I have ever said.
 That’s not true.

 Tonight, I will position the mount for an all-night-long session in Cygnus.
-My plan is to frame Gamma Cygni directly in the centre.
+My plan is to frame Gamma Cygni directly in the center.
 From the other images of this area, it looks like I should pick up a lot of nebulosity throughout the frame.

 My 30-day trial of Backyard EOS is still in effect, so I am happy to use it’s handy imaging features for another free night before shelling out the $50 US for the full version.
 A fair price for this impressive software.
 See the star map to the left for an idea of where I will be shooting tonight.
 If all goes well, my next post will be a portrait of the intersection of the Northern Cross.